What are customs procedures? Things to know about customs procedures

 Customs procedure concept

 What are customs procedures?
-Customs procedures are tasks that customs declarants and customs officers must perform according to the provisions of this Law for goods and means of transport (According to Clause 23, Article 4 of the 2014 Customs Law) .
+Customs procedures are tasks that customs declarants and customs officers must perform according to the provisions of this Law for goods and means of transport.

-Customs procedures often include inspection, verification of information, collection of customs duties, etc. to ensure compliance with customs regulations and protect the interests of the country and its people.
-Customs operating areas include important locations and areas such as border gates, seaports, goods storage areas, export processing zones, and customs clearance points.
+Customs procedures include inspection, verification of information, customs tax collection, etc. Areas of operation include border gate locations and areas, seaports, goods storage areas, export processing zones, and customs clearance points.

 What are customs procedures?
 Things to know about customs procedures

-Customs procedures are the work that customs officers and customs officers must carry out with means of transport and import and export goods according to regulations.
+Customs procedures are the work that customs officers and customs officials must perform for means of transport and import and export goods.

 Subjects must complete customs clearance procedures